vmware-tanzu/velero/test/e2e/README.md

     1. With necessary storage drivers/provisioners installed.
 1. `kubectl` installed locally.

-## Limitations

-These are the current set of limitations with the E2E tests.

-1. E2E tests only accepts credentials only for a single provider and for that reason, only tests for a single provider can be run at a time.
-1. Each E2E test suite installs an instance of Velero to run tests and uninstalls it after test completion.
-It is possible that a test suite may be installing Velero while another may be uninstalling Velero.
-This race condition can lead to tests being flaky and cause false negatives.
-The options for resolving this are:
-    1. Make each test suite setup wait for Velero to be uninstalled before attempting to install as part of its setup.
-    1. Make each test suite install Velero in a different namespace.

 ## Configuration for E2E tests

 Please look at the [e2e_suite_test.go](e2e_suite_test.go) for the set of flags needed to configure Velero.
 Those configurations or parameters are used to generate install options for Velero for each test suite.